Expedition Style SUP & Yoga Adventure... for Wild at Heart Women

 We expect gratefully, to be blessed with the same perfection of weather we have been so far.

 The next morning we are up bright and early gathering for movement, meditation and creation before preparing to head out.
-You may wish to offer something into the river to honor the spirits and give thanks for your highest experience.
+You may wish to offer something into the river to honour the spirits and give thanks for your highest experience.

 This gathering is naturally a co-creation of each individual's vibration, expectations, desires and intentions, once we are on the water we allow for what the elements, practices and blend of women gathered create.